5ha0/fortools/README.md

 - part procdump : get_procdump('part', 'pid number')
 (please, this pid number's type is str)

+When using a vaddump, it must be entered in the following format
+- all vaddump : get_vaddump('all', 'all', 'all')
+- part vaddump (you know pid number) : get_vaddump('part', 'all', 'pid number')
+- part vaddump (you know pid number and address) : get_vaddump('part', 'address number', 'pid number') (please, this pid number's type and address number's type are str)

 **Recycle**
 This module will analyze only $I files among the recycle bin files.
 And now, this module analyzes Windows 7/8/10.
   About functions